mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Smart rollup node
 =================

-:doc:`../active/smart_rollups` come with two executable programs: the Mavkit rollup node and the Mavkit rollup client.

-This page describes the rollup node, but also uses the rollup client when needed to interact with the rollup node.
+This page describes the Mavkit rollup node, the main executable supporting :doc:`../active/smart_rollups`.

 The Mavkit rollup node is used by a rollup operator to deploy a rollup.
 The rollup node is responsible for making the rollup progress